Friends and Classmates Lost and Found

 “Kalbo! “(bald!) she cried out, making the word sound like it was the most obscene word ever invented.

-“Bitch!” my alter ego struggling hard to keep calm.
+“Bitch!” my alter ego was struggling hard to keep calm.
 I managed a weak smile.

 “Bitch!
 Bitch!
 Bitch! “my alter ego again.

 Running her fingers through her hair, she apologized for her looks.
 Had she only known we were coming.
-She then ran a hand over her duster dress.
+She then ran a hand over her so-called duster dress.
 I remember her as the girl in HS who was very particular about her looks.
-Her school uniform was always crisply starched and pressed, her hair teased to look like a beehive.
+Her school uniform was always crisply starched and pressed; her hair was teased, resembling a beehive.

-We talked mostly about our classmates, about our much-hated School Director – a nun who was super mean and strict to us, her students, but one who, quoting a friend, had a Mary Magdalene complex.
+We mostly talked about our classmates and our much-hated School Director—a nun who was extremely mean and strict to us, her students, but one who, quoting a friend, had a Mary Magdalene complex.
 She could not decide if she would be a saint or a whore whenever Father Baltazar was near her.

-Linda is not a whore – never was and never has been – but she has become an overnight saint, ironically after abandoning her catholic upbringing, against which she has a mouthful to say.
+Linda is not a whore; never was and never has been.
+But she has become an overnight saint, ironically, after abandoning her Catholic upbringing, against which she has a lot to say.
 Her faith is now much resilient, she claims.
-She is now “enlightened, “not hiding her contempt for those who remain in the dark.
+She is now “enlightened,” not hiding her contempt for those who remain in the dark.

-It was not rosary beads she had in her hands last time I saw her at the Patubig but a small ube root crop (purple winged yam), the size and shape of a ping-pong ball, her ying-yang ball, I assumed.
+It was not rosary beads she had in her hands last time I saw her at the Patubig, but a small ube root crop (purple winged yam), the size and shape of a ping-pong ball, her ying-yang ball, I assumed.
 She can give me more, she said, not to soothe my nerves, but to ask my gardener to cultivate in my garden.
-They should plant in the dark of the night.
+That my gardener should plant the crop in the dark of the night.
 She saw me frowning, so she explained to me the theory that ube (purple) root crops, when planted during the day, would yield a crop that is pale or white, as opposed to deep purple.
-I smiled, realizing that Sitang, like me, was from another generation – a generation that still believes and follows to the letter, what our parents and grandparents taught us, no matter how weird they may have sounded to us then, now ridiculous to the Millenials.
+I smiled, realizing that Sitang, like me, was from another generation.
+This generation still believes and follows to the letter what our parents and grandparents taught us, no matter how weird they may have sounded to us then, now ridiculous to the Millennials.

-We always find an excuse to get together — all of us now in our 70s, still finding time to laugh together, enjoying life while it lasts.
+We always find an excuse to get together—all of us now in our 70s, still finding time to laugh together, enjoying life while it lasts.
 I appreciate their company, and I hope they do mine.
-I may even one day learn to give in and call Inga a name she may like to please her.
+I may one day learn to give in and call Inga a name she likes to please her.
 Any name, but Angie.
-As my truce offering, I’ll call her Dominga — her Christian name.
+As my truce offering, I’ll call her Dominga—her Christian name.

 And Linda?
 Mary M.